-Furthermore, to explore the role of sediment thickness, in Figure A.6 and Figure A.7 we represent the same models considered here with material contrast 70% and 50% but with sediment thickness of 5 km respectively.
+Furthermore, to explore the role of sediment thickness, in Figs A6 and A7 we represent the same models considered here with material contrast 70 per cent and 50 per cent but with sediment thickness of 5 km, respectively.
 To distinguish the different models, we refer to the models with thicker sediment layers by the same model's name but with a subscript ().
 In the larger thickness models, we observe an increase in the extent of supershear propagation within the fault surface.
-By examining the synthetic ground motion records for Model B-1^{}, we observe that despite rupture speed within the bedrock layer being subshear, the FP component of the near-fault (0+, 1 km) records is comparable to that of the FN component.
+By examining the synthetic ground motion records for Model B-1, we observe that despite rupture speed within the bedrock layer being subshear, the FP component of the near-fault $(0^+, 1 \text{ km})$ records is comparable to that of the FN component.
 This implies that at larger sediment thickness we can indeed recover the FP>FN condition observed in the global supershear case.
-We explain this behavior through the reduced influence of the subshear pulse on the free surface due to the increased depth of the sediment layer.
-Because of the altered rupture characteristics, we also observe that the amplitude of the FN leading pulse is smaller for Model B-1^{} than Model A-1^{} for near-fault stations (0+, 1, and 2 km), which is unexpected given the softer material.
+We explain this behaviour through the reduced influence of the subshear pulse on the free surface due to the increased depth of the sediment layer.
+Because of the altered rupture characteristics, we also observe that the amplitude of the FN leading pulse is smaller for Model B-1 than Model A-1^{} for near-fault stations $(0^+, 1 \text{ and } 2 \text{ km})$, which is unexpected given the softer material.

-Another effect of the thickness is shown in Figure A.7.
-We observe that all Models with $S_o = 1.6$ but one (Model B-2^{}) transitions to global supershear.
-Model B-2^{} features only local supershear propagation within the sediment layer while the rupture propagation speed within the bedrock remains subshear.
-In models A-2, B-2, we have shown that the presence of sediment promoted faster global supershear transition when compared to the homogeneous case, yet in Model B-2^{} the sediment suppresses the transition entirely.
-This observation of non-monotonicity can be attributed to both a large thickness and large contrast greatly limiting the P-SV conversion that leads to free surface induced supershear at that choice of S_o .
+Another effect of the thickness is shown in Fig. A7.
+We observe that all Models with $S_o = 1.6$ but one (Model B-2) transitions to global supershear.
+Model B-2 features only local supershear propagation within the sediment layer while the rupture propagation speed within the bedrock remains subshear.
+In models A-2, B-2, we have shown that the presence of sediment promoted faster global supershear transition when compared to the homogeneous case, yet in Model B-2 the sediment suppresses the transition entirely.
+This observation of non-monotonicity can be attributed to both a large thickness and large contrast greatly limiting the P-SV conversion that leads to free surface induced supershear at that choice of S_0 .

-In the models that feature supershear propagation within the sediment layer only (i.e., shallow supershear), we find that the FN particle velocity jump is larger than the FP particle velocity jump.
+In the models that feature supershear propagation within the sediment layer only (i.e. shallow supershear), we find that the FN particle velocity jump is larger than the FP particle velocity jump.
 This observation implies that FN>FP does not rule out shallow supershear propagation.
 Furthermore, in all our models with sediment layers that feature global supershear propagation (saturating the seismogenic zone), we find that FP particle velocity jump is larger than the FN particle velocity jump.
-This observation implies that FP>FN is a sufficient condition for identifying supershear propagation when considering this form of
+This observation implies that FP>FN is a sufficient condition for identifying supershear propagation when considering this form of sedimentary structure.
+It remains to be seen under what conditions, if any, such observation might vanish for global supershear.